safespring/docs/content/new/migrate-from-legacy.md

 ## Initial preparations
 In order to migrate, please make sure:
-- You have access to the project you're migrating from in the legacy platform
+- You have access to the project you're migrating _from_ in the legacy platform
 - You have a user account in the new platform
-- That the project has been created in the new platform
+- That the project you're migrating _to_ has been created in the new platform
 - That you have access to the project you're migrating to in the new platform

 If not, please contact `support(at)safespring.com` and we will help you out.

 You will also need the project ID for the project you're migrating to.
-You can find this by simply clicking on Identity - Projects and note the Project ID next to the project name.
+You can find this by simply clicking on Identity - Projects and copy the Project ID next to the project name.

-## Migrating from a central flavor
+## Migrating from a central flavor with volume boot source
-If you are migrating from a central flavor, the process is simple.
+This is the simplest case in which you can migrate the volume directly to the new platform.

 1. In the legacy platform, shut off the instance from the operating system or in the dashboard.
 2. Under Compute - Volumes, select "Create Snapshot" from the Actions menu